LouisBarranqueiro/hexo-theme-tranquilpeak/.github/CONTRIBUTING.md

  - There is no tests yet so verify that your code is running well.
 Blog generation (`hexo g`) must not outputs errors
  - Check code style with eslint.
- - Don't forget to update user and/or developer documentation if it's necessary
+ - Don't forget to update the documentation if it's necessary